SastraNababan/javascript-tutorial-id/1-js/02-first-steps/15-function-expressions-arrows/article.md

 In JavaScript, a function is a value, so we can deal with it as a value.
 The code above shows its string representation, which is the source code.

-It is a special value of course, in the sense that we can call it like `sayHi()`.
+Surely, a function is a special value, in the sense that we can call it like `sayHi()`.

 But it's still a value.
 So we can work with it like with other kinds of values.